cyrus2281/Echo-Search/README.md

 - Search only mode: If you just want to search for files that contain a specific query, Echo Search has a search only mode that allows you to do just that, without making any replacements.

+- Profiles: Echo Search allows you to save your search settings as profiles, so you can easily re-use them later.

+- Search History: Echo Search keeps a history of your searches, so you can re-run them later.

 - Case sensitivity: You can choose whether the search should be case sensitive or not.

 - Whole word match or partial match: You can choose to search for the entire word only, or allow for partial matches.